ICMS-conference/icms-conference.github.io/2024/sessions/session2.md

 ### Aim and Scope

+The session is consisted of 8 talks about recent formalisation projects of mathematics.

 ### Submission guidelines

 There is an option to submit an _extended abstract_ for the conference proceedings in Springer Lecture Notes in Computer Science to accompany the talk.
 This will be reviewed and if accepted, distributed during the meeting and online via Springer.
-The deadline to submit to these proceedings is **22nd March 2024.**  Details on page limits, style files and the submission link can be found on [the main ICMS webpage](https://maths.dur.ac.uk/icms2024/ICMS2024_Registration.html)
+The deadline to submit to these proceedings is **5th April 2024.**  Details on page limits, style files and the submission link can be found on [the main ICMS webpage](https://maths.dur.ac.uk/icms2024/ICMS2024_Registration.html)